 Educational research shows that social and cognitive learning go hand in hand.
 Children who feel supported do better in their studies, welcome challenges more easily, and recover more quickly from setbacks.
 And they learn best when they relate to subject matter personally.
 They engage more – and remember more – through direct experience.

 That’s why we ask our Lower School students to explore their feelings, complete hands-on activities, and work together to solve problems.
-So whether they’re learning measurements by baking a cake, studying the American colonists by spinning wool, or following the scientific method by observing just-hatched chicks, our students are gaining firsthand knowledge and experiences that will stay with them for life.
+So whether they’re learning measurements by baking a cake or following the scientific method by observing just-hatched chicks, our students are gaining firsthand knowledge and experiences that will stay with them for life.

 In both schools, our children are writers and scientists, artists and athletes, thinkers and problem solvers.
 And while many of our students would thrive at either location, some families find that one campus or the other is closer to home or suits their child’s learning style and personality better.

 We hope you enjoy learning more about Doherty and Lotspeich.
 But more important, we hope that you and your children will come visit us and see Seven Hills for yourselves.

 Carolyn Fox, Head of Lotspeich

 Students not only read, but also discuss and collaborate with each other, working toward a greater understanding of literature and its value.
 We see writing as more than a skill: it’s a toolkit for self-expression.
 Our students learn to take pride in what they write and learn more about themselves while doing it.View Curriculum